Angel170605/Angel170605/README.md

 # Welcome to my GitHub Profile 👋!

 Hi!
-I'm Ángel, a student from the Canary Islands 🇮🇨🌴.
+I'm Ángel, from the Canary Islands 🇮🇨🌴.
+I'm currently working managing a shop's Wordpress sites: content, SEO, marketing...

-# Studies and programming skills 🖥️
+# Formation and Laboral Experience 📚

-After finishing the Scientific and Technological Baccalaureate and during the DAW (Web-Applications Development) grade, I gained some foundational programming skills and learned several basic languages.
+- Scientific and Technological Baccalaureate (2021-2023) 🎓
+- Higher Degree in Web-Applications Development (DAW) (2023-2025) 🎓
+  - Internship at Elantia (2 months) 💼

+- **Germany A2 Level (Sep 2025 - now) 📚**
+- Worked as a server at a burger joint (Sep 2025) 💼

+- **Currently working as a web developer at Ferretería Rosalesa (Oct 2025 - now) 💼**

 ### Programming Skills 🐍